-- In replies, the signature will always come to the very end of the conversation thread.
+- In replies, the signature will always appear at the very end of the conversation thread.

 Method 3 – CodeTwo Email Signatures for Office 365

 In this method, you need CodeTwo Email Signatures for Office 365 – a third party signature manager for Office 365, which allows you to control email signatures on the server’s or client’s side.
 To set up automatic signatures for shared mailboxes and user mailboxes, follow the steps below:

 Note: To go with this method, you need a valid subscription of CodeTwo Email Signatures for Office 365.
 If this solution is new to you, you can sign up for a free 14-trial here.

-- In the Manage Signatures App, add a new rule and name it.
+- Add a new server-side rule and name it.

-- On the Senders tab, use the Add button, click Selected senders and select the shared mailbox address.
+- In the Senders step, use the Add button, click Selected senders and select the shared mailbox address.

-- Optionally, you can use the Recipients tab if you want to add the signature to emails sent to selected recipients only, as shown on the screen below.
-You can also go to the Keywords tab to set up specific keywords that will trigger or suppress this rule.
+- Optionally, you can use the Recipients step if you want to add the signature to emails sent to selected recipients only, as shown on the screen below.
+You can also go to the Keywords step to set up specific keywords that will trigger or suppress this rule.

 - Repeat the procedure to set up the signature for a user mailbox.

 Now all emails sent from the shared mailbox will be stamped with either shared or user mailbox signature, depending on the delegate rights of the sender.

-- The users don’t have to switch between accounts to send emails with a proper signature.
+- Users don’t have to switch between accounts to send emails with a proper signature.

-- Each signature lands right under the reply, not at the bottom of a conversation.
+- Each signature lands right under the reply, not at the bottom of an email conversation.

-- You can control all signatures in the company from one place.
+- You can control all company signatures from one place.

-- WYSIWYG editor to create HTML, RTF, and Plain Text signatures
+- Use graphical editor to create HTML and Plain Text signatures.
+No HTML knowledge required.

 - And many more…

 - Bonus: CodeTwo Email Signatures for Office 365 comes with a free subscription of a backup and restore solution – CodeTwo Backup for Office 365.
 Find out more about this special offer here.